CASE 6: CAVERNOUS MALFORMATION IN THE PONS

 I. OVERVIEW OF KEY CONCEPTS

 This chapter continues the ascension toward the brain.
-The brainstem extends from the rostral midbrain through the caudal medulla and contains, in ...
+The brainstem extends from the rostral midbrain through the caudal medulla ...